dyc3/senior-design/balancer-design.typ

 ) <Figure::balancer-internals-class>

 #pagebreak()
 Shown in @Figure::balancer-internals-class is the internal structure of the Balancer.
 The Balancer will discover Monoiths using the `MonolithDiscoverer` (a process further described in @Chapter::ServiceDiscovery), and the `MonolithConnectionManager` will establish connections to each Monolith. `Balancer` will update `BalancerContext` according to the messages it receives from `BalancerLink`. `Balancer` will then use `BalancerContext` to route messages to the appropriate Monoliths.
+Message routing is further described in @Section::MessageRouting.
 Clients work similarly, except that they establish connections to the Balancer via `BalancerService`. `BalancerService` handles proxying HTTP requests to the appropriate Monoliths, and also accepting and upgrading WebSocket connections.

 #figure(